 The outbreak of COVID-19, a respiratory disease caused by a new strain of coronavirus, is having significant adverse health and financial impacts throughout the world and the Commonwealth and has caused significant disruptions to domestic and international air travel, including both passenger and cargo operations.
 The World Health Organization has declared the outbreak of COVID-19 a pandemic, and the United States Secretary of Health and Human Services and Massachusetts Governor Charlie Baker have each declared states of emergency.
 Many states and local governments in the United States, including the Commonwealth, initially issued "stay at home" or "shelter in place" orders, which severely restricted movement and limited businesses and activities to essential functions.
-While many of these orders were subsequently lifted, there remain restrictions in place throughout the country to varying levels of degree.
+While many of these orders were subsequently lifted, the recent rise in COVID-19 cases has prompted certain state and local governments in the United States to reinstate the orders, and there remain restrictions in place throughout the country to varying levels of degree.
 Additionally, a number of nations have effectively closed their borders by restricting entry and exit to only essential travel and/or requiring travelers to self-isolate for 14 days, further depressing demand for passenger air travel.